ubco-cmps/data301_course/notes/week05/test.md

 # Bonus Test 1

-You will find Bonus Test 1 on Canvas.
+You will find Bonus Test 1 on PrairieLearn.

 Content you should review for Bonus Test 1 includes: